aptech/docs/docs/CR-close.rst

 This will set *f1* to 0 upon a successful close.

-It is important to set unused file handles to zero because both `open` and :func:`create` check the value that is in a file handle before they proceed with the process of opening a file.
-During `open` or :func:`create`, if the value that is in the file handle matches that of an already open file, the process will be aborted and a File already open error message will be given.
+It is important to set unused file handles to zero because both `open` and `create` check the value that is in a file handle before they proceed with the process of opening a file.
+During `open` or `create`, if the value that is in the file handle matches that of an already open file, the process will be aborted and a File already open error message will be given.
 This gives you some protection against opening a second file with the same handle as a currently open file.
 If this happened, you would no longer be able to access the first file.

-An advantage of the :func:`close` function is that it returns a result which can be tested to see if there were problems in closing a file.
+An advantage of the `close` function is that it returns a result which can be tested to see if there were problems in closing a file.
 The most common reason for having a problem in closing a file is that the disk on which the file is located is no longer in the disk drive--or the handle was invalid.
-In both of these cases, :func:`close` will return a -1.
+In both of these cases, `close` will return a -1.

 Files are not automatically closed when a program terminates.
 This allows users to run a program that opens files, and then access the